scar revision

 It is advisable to use soothing and regenerating treatments both in office and at home in case it is needed.

-At least 2-8 sessions, over 6 months to a year is what you can expect at minimum .
-This is the variability of scarring.
-Shallow boxcar scars, & or isolated atrophic scars may only take one session.
+You can anticipate needing a minimum of 2-8 sessions spread over 6 months to a year, given the variability in scarring.
+Shallow boxcar scars or isolated atrophic scars might only require one session.

 It all depends on the complexity of your case.
 In the majority of cases I we use a multi modality approach.